|Title:||Former Head Coach|

-Jamie Lockard begins his second season as the men’s lacrosse coach at Wheaton College in 2012-13.
+Jamie Lockard recently concluded his fourth season as the men’s lacrosse coach at Wheaton College in 2015.
 Prior to Wheaton, Lockard spent the past five seasons as head coach of the Widener University men’s lax program, guiding them to four-straight NCAA Tournament appearances.

-In his first season at the helm, Lockard guided the Lyons to an 11-5 record overall and a 5-1 mark in the Pilgrim League.
-Wheaton earned its way to the Pilgrim League Tournament finals before for the first time since 2010 before falling to Springfield College.
+In his first season at the helm (2012), Lockard guided the Lyons to a program best 11-5 overall record and a 5-1 mark in the Pilgrim League.
+Wheaton earned its way to the Pilgrim League Tournament finals for the first time since 2010 before falling to Springfield College.
 For his efforts, Lockard was named the Pilgrim League Coach of the Year.
 The Lyons earned six selections to the Pilgrim League All-Conference team including Player of the Year and Rookie of the Year honors.
 Wheaton also placed five student-athletes on the Pilgrim League All-Academic team.

 A Widener graduate, Lockard has been involved in eight of the team's nine NCAA Tournament appearances as either a player, assistant coach or head coach since 2000.
 At the program's helm for the last five years, Lockard led the Pride to 58 wins, four NCAA Tournament appearances and four Middle Athletic Conference (MAC) Tournament titles.
 The 2010 MAC Coach of the Year is one of only two coaches in the history of Widener athletics to lead a team to the NCAA Tournament in his first two years as a head coach.